ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-1/07-reusable-components.md

  }
 ```

-Here, we import the access token from the config file and return it from a `token` *[getter][TODO: link to getter]*.
+Here, we import the access token from the config file and return it from a `token` *[getter](https://javascript.info/property-accessors)*.
 This allows us to access our token as `this.token` both inside the `MapComponent` class body, as well as the component's template.
-It is also important to [URL-encode][TODO: link to URL-encode] the token, just in case it contains any special characters that are not URL-safe.
+It is also important to [URL-encode](https://javascript.info/url#encoding-strings) the token, just in case it contains any special characters that are not URL-safe.

 ## Interpolating Values in Templates